Seborinos/NCutYX/README.md

 The NCutYX package includes functions on clustering genomic data using graph theory.

+* The function ncut clusters the columns of a data set using the classical NCut measure from graph theory.
-* The current version contains the function ANCut that clusters one type of data genomic data, say gene expressions, with the help of a second type of data, like copy number aberrations.
+* The current version contains the function ancut that clusters one type of data genomic data, say gene expressions, with the help of a second type of data, like copy number aberrations.
 * The function LNCut clusters a three-layered graph into K different channels of 3 types of of genomic data.

 To install: